 Heavily Cushioned Running Shoes Blamed for Altering Biomechanics

 Runners who wear heavily cushioned running shoes present a different foot strike compared with barefoot runners.
 Most barefoot runners present a flatter foot strike, making initial contact with the ground on the balls of the foot, just under the toes.

-Landing on the heel while running barefoot is painful since the heel pad is made of bone and minimal soft tissue.
+Landing on the heel while running barefoot is painful since the heel pad is of bone and minimal soft tissue.
 Studies also show the heel pad is sufficient in absorbing impact from walking, but may lack the durability to absorb the collision forces generated in heel running.

 Moreover, 80% of recreational runners sustain at least one major running injury each year and numerous studies show running in a raised heel shoe facilitates a heel strike -most recreational runners are heel strikers.

 Comparatively, East African runners may have better biomechanics having ran barefoot, allowing for earlier adaptations to a forefoot strike running style and may suffer less lower leg injuries than runners who habitually wear shoes.
 This may be a good reason that East African runners typically compete in more races, including marathons, per year than many elite American and Canadian runners.

 However, that is not to say East African runners never get injured, they push beyond their limits too and may encounter over-use injuries; but the frequency, severity, and the nature of their injuries may be considerably LESS than the injuries of heel strikers.

 The Harvard study along with fixated on Tirunesh Dibaba’s forefoot running style, changed my life as a runner and my running form!
 I switched to forefoot running, although, it took time to adjust, but in weeks, I was running pain and injury free.
 My joints feel more relaxed and springy than when I was heel striking.
 I now run longer and train harder without interruption from injuries.